glimmerphoenix/rmd-latex-advanced/README.md

 * The [TeX - LaTeX site at SE](https://tex.stackexchange.com) is an invaluable resource to find answers to many questions on your daily work with LaTeX (and even R Markdown too).
 You can also find good advice from expert LaTeX users.
-I will refer to this this site frequenty as `TeX-SE`.
+I will refer to this site as `TeX-SE`.

-*
+* Stack Overflow is another good source of useful answers and good advice on R Markdown.
+You can start searching through [questions tagged as `r-markdown`](https://stackoverflow.com/questions/tagged/r-markdown).
+I will refeer to this site as `SO-SE`.

 **R Markdown**